Review: Naturist Campsite Bagheera in Corsica, France

 Staff of Bagheera

 The reception of Bagheera will give you a first grasp of what you can expect for the next days (or weeks, months, we don’t know how long you’re planning to stay).
-This is not the typical small camping reception.
+This is not the typical small campsite reception.
 A large white building with lots of windows, information brochures, and several friendly smiles behind the counter.
 When we arrived, Marie (the owner) and Davia were doing the check-in.
 If you run into someone else, we’re sure that they will be equally inviting.

 “Inviting” really is the right word.
 The building is breathing a high quality of service and creates high expectations.
 Luckily, those expectations are easily exceeded by the professionalism of the staff.
 From the ladies at the reception to the people who run the bar and restaurant to the many others that make sure that your stay at Bagheera is the most comfortable one.